Ireland '23 - Day 3 - Dublin again

 Tara brooch, a Celtic era treasure |

 After an hour or more looking at antiquities in low-lighting rooms, I started to fade out.
-I walked for 15 minutes to the National Gallery cafe for a scone & Americano, and again it helped.
+I walked for 15 minutes around the block to the National Gallery cafe for a scone & Americano, and again it helped.

 I tried a different route back to the hotel & found a coffee shop with an amazingly good Portuguese pastry.